Garllon/ruby-mentorship/README.md

   - [For MacOS and Windows User](#for-macos-and-windows-user)
   - [For Linux User](#for-linux-user)
 - [Lesson 1 - Variables](#lesson-1-variables)
+- [Lesson 2 - Methods (Under
+  Construction)](#lesson-2-methods-under-construction)

 ## General

 This is a guide for doing a mentorship.
-It is based on ruby, currently 2.7 We are starting with the setup and then go from lesson to lesson.
+It is based on ruby, currently [2.7](https://ruby-doc.org/core-2.7.0/) We are starting with the setup and then go from lesson to lesson.

 ## Setup